is a 1997 Steven Spielberg

 - Close Up On Head: The close up of the African leader dramatically shouting "Give us!
 Us Free!" is suitably dramatic and emotional... until the camera zooms out to show the whole courtroom, showing how silly it looked to the people present in the room with him.

 - Et Tu, Brute?: Cinque, the village chief, is sold to slavers by his own people (and possibly his wife).
+Truth in Television-most African slaves were sold to Europeans by other Africans, sometimes even their own people.

 - Historical Villain Upgrade: President Martin Van Buren, though the film does show that he's effectively being blackmailed by John C. Calhoun into going to the lengths that he does.